BetonQuest/BetonQuest/docs/Documentation/Events-List.md

     globaltag add global_areNPCsAgressive
     ```

+## Hunger: `hunger`

+This event changes the food level of the player.
+The second argument is the modification type.
+There are `give`/`add`, `take` and `set`.
+The second argument is the amount.
+With `set` can the food level be anything.
+If `give` or `take` is specified and the final amount won't be more than 20 or less than 0.
+If the hunger level is below 7, the player cannot sprint.

+!!! example
+    ```YAML
+    hunger set 20
+    hunger add 5
+    ```

 ## If else: `if`

 This event will check a condition, and based on the outcome it will run the first or second event.
 The instruction string is `if condition event1 else event2`, where `condition` is a condition ID and `event1` and `event2` are event IDs. `else` keyword is mandatory between events for no practical reason.